Find out WHAT stops your shoppers from buying

 Collaborative filtering makes product recommendations by grouping items that may be liked by users based on preferences by similar groups of users.

-It collects key data points such as user behavior, activities, and interests.
+It collects key data points such as customer behavior, activities, and interests.

 This kind of product recommendation uses collaborative filtering which further has two sub-types -